galaxyproject/training-material/topics/phage-annotation-pipeline/tutorials/functional-annotation-workflow/tutorial.md

 # Completion

 Once all the datasets and tools have completed, then functional annotation within Apollo may begin.
-How to use the evidence to predict gene function is beyond the scope of this tutorial and is touched on in the [Annotation in Apollo tutorial]({{ site.baseurl }}//topics/genome-annotation/tutorials/annotation-in-apollo/tutorial.html).
-General Apollo function help can be found in [tutorial 1]({{ site.baseurl }}//topics/genome-annotation/tutorials/getting-started-with-apollo/tutorial.html) and [tutorial 2]({{ site.baseurl }}//topics/genome-annotation/tutorials/annotation-in-apollo/tutorial.html).
+How to use the evidence to predict gene function is beyond the scope of this tutorial and is touched on in the [Annotation in Apollo tutorial]({{ site.baseurl }}//topics/phage-annotation-pipeline/tutorials/annotation-in-apollo/tutorial.html).
+General Apollo function help can be found in the [Getting Started with Apollo]({{ site.baseurl }}//topics/introduction/tutorials/getting-started-with-apollo/tutorial.html) tutorial.